 The Dental Implant Process

-First, the small implant post is surgically placed into your jawbone to serve as the tooth root substitute and provide a stable anchor for the dental crown.
-The implant sits beneath the surface of the gums while your jawbone gradually fuses with it.
-This process takes about three to six months.
+The first step in the process is a surgical procedure that involves placing a small implant post into your jawbone to serve as the tooth root substitute and provide a stable anchor for the dental crown.
+The implant sits beneath the surface of the gums while it gradually fuses with the surrounding jawbone.
+This process, known as osseointegration, takes about three to six months.

 Once your jaw fuses with the post, the implant will be uncovered and a small healing collar will be attached to your implant.
 Then, Dr. Cranham will begin making your new dental crown.
 He’ll take a dental impression and attach an abutment to the implant to secure your crown.
 The entire dental implant process usually takes six to eight months, and most patients don’t experience a disruption to their daily lives.